-But first off, it starts with not acting from a place of feeling blamed.
+First off, it starts with not acting from a place of fear, and not acting from a place of feeling blamed.

-Because when act from that place, we act malevolent towards the person we’re in a relationship with.
+When acting from that un-resourceful place, we tend to be malevolent towards the person we’re in a relationship with.

-The people who get angry and try to take emotional resources from you (women often do this passive aggressively) when they feel blamed – and yet, you were just trying to make a helpful suggestion?
+You know, the people who get angry randomly and try to take emotional resources from you (women often do this passive aggressively)?

-The person who felt defensive and blamed when you were trying to make yourself more transparent and understood to them?
+We’ve all been on the receiving end of bad treatment from the person who felt defensive and blamed when you were trying to make yourself more transparent and understood to them.

 (Do You Know What the 2 Most Critical Elements of Any Intimate Relationship Are and How They Will Make or Break Your Love Life?
 Click here to find out right now…)

-Why leave the world being less that you can be?
+Why leave the world being less than you can be?